huntabyte/unetlab.github.io/about/privacy.md

 ## How We Use Cookies

 We use cookies for a variety of reasons detailed below.
 Unfortunately we cannot selectively disable services on a per user basis, but you can still disable cookies acting on your browser settings.
-If you disable all cookies, you'll loose all social sharing plugin, but website will continue to work fine; moreover you won't be able to use UNetLab software without cookies..
+If you disable all cookies, you'll loose all social sharing plugin, but website will continue to work fine; moreover you won't be able to use UNetLab software without cookies.
 The only cookie required for UNetLab software is `unetlab_session`.

+If you accept this privacy policy, a cookie will be set to remember your action.
+The cookie is `privacy` and it expires after 90 days.

 ## Disabling Cookies